-Projects entering the LG stage will possess Hit molecules characterized by a range of supporting evidence as described in the EA and LA stages.
-LG projects can include the following activities:
+Projects entering the LG stage will possess Hit molecules characterized by a range of supporting evidence as described in the EV, EA and LA stages.
+LG projects should include, but are not limited to, the following activities:

-- SAR studies exhibiting a sufficiently broad dynamic range that would allow for optimization in potency, selectivity and safety, within chemical space where there is legal freedom to operate and the opportunity to generate intellectual property (IP); - Experiments demonstrating differentiation in the context of the expected therapy in the target patient population (e.g., mechanism of action studies); - Protein engineering studies (for large molecule therapeutics); - Cell line generation and biophysical characterization for large molecule therapeutics; - Bioavailability studies using the intended route(s) of administration; - Pharmacodynamic (PD) or efficacy animal model development; - Dose ranging PD, PK and efficacy; - In vivo proof of concept or efficacy in a relevant biological system (model species) that will be used for margin of safety calculations; and - Assessment of the viability of candidate Lead molecules to support a lead optimization effort.
+- SAR studies exhibiting a sufficiently broad dynamic range that would allow for optimization in potency, selectivity and safety, within chemical space where there is legal freedom to operate and the opportunity to generate intellectual property (IP); - Experiments demonstrating differentiation in the context of the expected therapy in the target patient population (e.g., mechanism of action studies); - Protein engineering studies (for large molecule therapeutics); - Cell line generation and biophysical characterization for large molecule therapeutics; - Bioavailability studies using the intended route(s) of administration; - Pharmacodynamic (PD) and efficacy animal model development;

+- Dose ranging PD, PK and efficacy studies; - In vivo proof of concept or efficacy in a relevant biological system (animal model species) that will be used for margin of safety calculations; and - Assessment of the viability of candidate Lead molecules to support a Lead Optimization effort.